phidatahq/phidata/cookbook/providers/azure_openai/README.md

-# Azure OpenAI Chat function calling
+# Azure OpenAI Chat Cookbook

 > Note: Fork and clone this repository if needed